swiftlang/swift/docs/ErrorHandling.md

 `throws` is tracked as part of the type system: a function value must also declare whether it can throw.
-Functions that cannot throw are a subtype of functions that can, so you can use a function that can\'t throw anywhere you could use a function that can:
+Functions that cannot throw are a subtype of functions that can, so you can use a function that can't throw anywhere you could use a function that can:

 ```swift